fetchai/agents-aea/docs/skill.md

 Conceptually, a `Behaviour`  class contains the business logic specific to initial actions initiated by the agent rather than reactions to other events.

 There can be one or more `Behaviour` classes per skill.
-The developer subclasses abstract class `Behaviour` to create a new `Behaviour`.
+The developer must create a subclass from the abstract class `Behaviour` to create a new `Behaviour`.

 * `act(self)`: is how the framework calls the `Behaviour` code.